rodekruis/IBF-system/WHAT_IS_NEW_IN_IBF.md

 Find here the latest changes to the IBF-system.
 See notes at the bottom.

+### 17-02-2023 (v0.226.1)

+- All IBF: Bug fixed where not always all layers were showing correctly

 ### 06-02-2023 (v0.224.1)

 - All IBF: Point layer markers have better readable icons both in map and in layer-overview